junxit/us-congress-bills-119/metadata.md

 - 2025-06-23 — Mr. Bilirakis moved to suspend the rules and pass the bill.
 - 2025-06-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2858-2859)
 - 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2858-2859)
+- 2025-06-24 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.